-Boston Family Law Attorney
+Quincy Family Law Attorney

-Boston Lawyer Dedicated to Handling Family Matters
+Quincy Lawyer Dedicated to Handling Family Matters

 When you are getting a divorce or facing another important family law matter, it can be challenging to try to handle it alone.
 Often, spouses and parents find themselves facing stressful and difficult decisions.
-Elizabeth Stiritz is a skillful Boston divorce lawyer with over 30 years of experience representing Massachusetts residents in family law matters, including divorce, child custody, child support, paternity, modifications, and the enforcement of court orders.
+Elizabeth Stiritz is a skillful Quincy divorce lawyer with over 30 years of experience representing Massachusetts residents in family law matters, including divorce, child custody, child support, paternity, modifications, and the enforcement of court orders.

 Divorce